-NCAA Football Title Game: Big Rushes Get Georgia In Vs. Clemson Or 'Bama
+Alabama Bulldozes Into 3rd Straight Title Game; Georgia Runs By Oklahoma

+Alabama's defense kept Clemson pinned down from the start; the Tigers barely managed 100 total yards through the end of the third quarter.
+No Clemson rusher had more than 22 yards, and only half of quarterback Kelly Bryant's passes found their target.

+The win puts Alabama in the Jan.
+8 national title game against Southeastern Conference rival Georgia, winner of the Rose Bowl earlier Monday.

-Senior running back Sony Michel kept Georgia in the Rose Bowl for three quarters as they trailed Oklahoma, got the Bulldogs back to a tie at the end of the third quarter, and got them into the national title game in double overtime Monday night.
+Senior running back Sony Michel kept Georgia in that game for three quarters as they trailed Oklahoma, got the Bulldogs back to a tie at the end of the third quarter, and got them into the national title game in double overtime Monday night.

 He covered 222 total yards doing it, including touchdown runs of 75, 38 and 27 yards.
 Senior running back Nick Chubb added 145 yards and two touchdowns, one of them on a 50-yard run.